Blower Door Test in Pleasantville, NJ

 How Is A Blower Door Test Conducted?

-In preparation for blower door test in Pleasantville, NJ, all exterior entry points are sealed, and interior doors are left open to allow consistent air circulation.
-A single central exterior door is designated, where the blower door’s aluminum frame and fabric panel are set up.
-Once the frame is in place, a calibrated fan is used to bring the home’s pressure down to 50 Pascals — about the same as a 20 mph wind on the structure.
+While performing blower door test in Pleasantville, NJ, technicians make sure exterior doors and windows are shut tight and interior doors are open for uniform pressure.
+A central exterior door is used as the setup point, where an adjustable aluminum frame and fabric panel are positioned.
+A calibrated fan is used to depressurize the home through the frame to 50 Pascals, representing the same pressure as a 20 mph wind.

-When the fan starts pulling air out, external air enters through the smallest cracks and leakage points.
+As the fan exhausts indoor air, outside air starts seeping into the home through small leaks and gaps.
 Using a nanometer, we accurately compare the pressure difference between the fan output and the home’s interior.
-These measurements are used to calculate air changes per hour (ACH), which reflects the home’s airtightness and performance under NJ weather.
+Measurements are expressed as air changes per hour (ACH), showing how effectively the home retains conditioned air in the NJ environment.

 What Is A Passing Blower Door Test Score?